mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 For small craft intended only for short hops between ships, installations and planets, enclosures are not needed.
-Instead, the K’kree equivalent of cabin space is used.
-Acceleration benches for K’kree cost the same as for humans (Cr10000 per ton) but each ton only provides accommodation for one K’kree.
-In addition, cabin space is required at the rate of four tons per K’kree.
-This includes basic sanitary and hospitality facilities but most importantly just enough space to turn around, take a couple of steps and ‘be a K’kree rather than a lump of cargo strapped to a bench’.
+Instead, the K'kree equivalent of cabin space is used.
+Acceleration benches for K'kree cost the same as for humans (Cr10000 per ton) but each ton only provides accommodation for one K'kree.
+In addition, cabin space is required at the rate of four tons per K'kree.
+This includes basic sanitary and hospitality facilities but most importantly just enough space to turn around, take a couple of steps and 'be a K'kree rather than a lump of cargo strapped to a bench'.
 Cabin space costs the same as for humans (Cr50000 per ton).
-At a minimum, a K’kree small craft must allocate five tons per passenger at a cost of Cr210000.
+At a minimum, a K'kree small craft must allocate five tons per passenger at a cost of Cr210000.
 If comfort and prestige are desired, this increases considerably.

 **Enclosures**

 Type Size (tons) Cost Notes
-Low berth, communal 1 per occupant Cr75000 K’kree low berths consume 1 Power for every 5 berths
+Low berth, communal 1 per occupant Cr75000 K'kree low berths consume 1 Power for every 5 berths
 Servant-caste, minimal 4+2 per occupant MCr0.2+0.1
 per occupant